angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

-To retrieve a specific blog post we issue a `get` request map the response to convert some dates but we don't call `subscribe` so the class that uses the `PostsServiceService` can control when the call is actually trigger and further more can chain other `RxJS` operators as needed.
+To retrieve a specific blog post we issue a `get` request map the response to convert some dates but we don't call `subscribe` so the class that uses the `PostsServiceService` can control when the call is actually triggered and further more can chain other `RxJS` operators as needed.

 So let's check how we can test this service.